Amigos in Oaxaca: A Life-Changing Experience

 Since 1965, Amigos de las Americas has selected and prepared high-school and college-aged students to volunteer in Latin America in a culturally sensitive manner.

-Below is an account written by Sarah Austin, one of our student volunteers about her experiences on our program in Oaxaca, Mexico.
+Below is an account, written by Sarah Austin, one of the student volunteers about her experiences on our program in Oaxaca, Mexico.

 I would come home from school, clean the house, do my homework, cook dinner and eat, and then I would return to my homework and not sleep until eleven when I was completely wiped out.

 My parents never made me do any of this, but I always felt like my older brother never cared, so it was my responsibility to be a mom.
 My four siblings came to me with their problems, I assigned them chores, and I even yelled at them to finish their homework or their dinner.
 I would joke about “being a mom” with my friends, but I never really knew the toll it was taking on me.

 Whenever I would show up at the Summer Search office, everyone would know when something was wrong.
 They listened to me talk about my problems and they really cared.
 They know my strengths and my weaknesses and always want to help.

 Summer Search was hard on me a lot, and sometimes I didn’t even like them but honestly, I needed the toughness for what they were saying to really sink in.
 In my entire life, I have never had a family away from my own that loves me and cares for me no matter what.

 In my second interview, Linda suggested Amigos de Las Americas for my Junior Summer Search trip.
 She said that it would be hard but deep down I knew why she had chosen it.
 She knew that it was what I needed, I needed the challenge and I needed to see that I had the strength to make a difference.

 Amigos is probably one of the hardest summer programs that Summer Search offers.
 And I know that is why Linda choose it for me.
 She wanted me to see other parts of the world where people experience way more hardship than I had ever known.